StunxFS/stuge/README.md

     etc. These are embedded in the binary.

 * `src/`: The engine code, the heart of Stuge.

-* `sted/`: Sted is the official and easy-to-use editor for the Stuge engine.

 * `tools/`: Useful scripts that can be used to make development easier.